- What is DNS?

 What is eero DDNS?

-With eero Secure+, DDNS is built into eero’s portfolio, allowing you to manage DDNS from the eero mobile app.
+With eero Plus, DDNS is built into eero’s portfolio, allowing you to manage DDNS from the eero mobile app.

-DDNS is available with an eero Secure+ subscription.
-For $9.99 per month or $99 per year, you get all the great eero Secure features—including advanced online security, parental controls, ad blocking, and network insights—plus access to 1Password, Malwarebytes, Encrypt.me, and our new eero DDNS service.
+DDNS is available with an eero Plus subscription.
+For $9.99 per month or $99 per year, you get all the great eero Plus features—including advanced online security, parental controls, ad blocking, and network insights—plus access to 1Password, Malwarebytes, Encrypt.me (No longer available for purchase), Guardian VPN, and our eero DDNS service.

-Now that you have eero Secure+, you will want to activate DDNS.
+Now that you have eero Plus, you will want to activate DDNS.
 Follow these steps:

 Or Tap on “Settings” -> Tap on “Network Settings” -> Tap on “DDNS” and you're good to go.